 Reservoir Management Department

-Reservoir Management Department was established in 1988 to have a vital missing link between Exploration and Production departments.
+Reservoir Management Department serves as a bridge between Exploration and Production domains of the company.
+The department was established in 1988 with an objective to evolve an oil and gas discovery into a full-fledged producing field by planning/designing, monitoring and managing the development wells to optimize hydrocarbon recovery rates and minimize the capital investments and operating cost.
 Canadian International Development Agency (CIDA) played an important role in the formulation and training of professionals of this department.

-Reservoir Management Department is divided into six divisions-Reservoir Monitoring, Development Geology, Petrophysical, Reservoir Study, Reserves Evaluation, Workovers/ EOR.
+Reservoir Management Department is divided into five main divisions namely Development Geology, Reservoir Monitoring, Petrophysics, Workovers/EOR/Reservoir Study and Reserves Evaluation.

 All divisions are headed by a Manager and their professionals work very closely and in an integrated manner.